agrover/froyo/API.md

 |12   |Filesystem failure.
 The filesystem has experienced a failure.
 |13-31|Reserved or unenumerated failure.

-`FroyoRunningStatus` is also returned, but will only be valid if `FroyoStatus` is 0 -- that is, if the Froyodev is started.
-If `FroyoRunningStatus` is 0, the Froyodev's operation is normal.
-Bits set in `FroyoRunningStatus` indicate the device is running non-optimally in some way:
+`RunningStatus` is also returned, but will only be valid if `Status` is 0 -- that is, if the Froyodev is started.
+If `RunningStatus` is 0, the Froyodev's operation is normal.
+Bits set in `RunningStatus` indicate the device is running non-optimally in some way:

 | Bit | Description